matteotroppina/FLUIDCHEN/WS1.md

 ```

 ## Visualizations
 The following images created with ParaView depict the results of the simulation with the parameters in example_cases.
 The velocity field shows that the velocity of the fluid decreases with increasing distance from the moving wall on the top.
 The fluid directly under the moving wall has the same velocity as the moving lid.
 The streamlines follow the expected paths, creating a circulation in the cavity and an accumulation point at the left bottom corner.
 The right upper corner has the highest pressure, in contrast to the light upper corner with the lowest pressure.
+The pressure field seems plausible, the flow is being deflected from the right upper corner, since the flow collides with the right boundary.

 ### Velocity Field
 ![Velocity Field](imgs/velocity_field.png)